Nash-Bargaining-Based Models for Matching Markets: One-Sided and Two-Sided; Fisher and Arrow-Debreu: Introduction

 \subsection{Our Results}

-In Section \ref{sec.1-models}, we give four basic models for one-sided matching markets covering a wide range of utility functions.
+In Section \ref{sec.1-models}, we give five basic models for one-sided matching markets covering a wide range of utility functions.
 For each model, we also give a natural application.
-In Section \ref{sec.2-models} we give a model for the most basic two-sided matching market.
-This model can be easily enhanced to four more models in a manner analogous to the other four one-sided matching market models given in Section \ref{sec.1-models}.
+In Section \ref{sec.2-models} we give a model for the most basic two-sided matching market, which can be easily enhanced to five more models in a manner analogous to the other five one-sided matching market models given in Section \ref{sec.1-models}.

 In Section \ref{sec.CPs}, we give convex programs capturing the Nash-bargaining-based solution for all the models mentioned above.
-These convex programs can be solved to $\epsilon$ precision in time that is polynomial in the size of the input and $\log{1/\epsilon}$ via ellipsoid-based methods \cite{GaleS, Vishnoi.book}.
+These convex programs can be solved to $\epsilon$ precision in time that is polynomial in the size of the input and $\log{1/\epsilon}$ via ellipsoid-based methods \citep{GaleS, Vishnoi.book}.
+We also provide optimality bounds for these problems, which extend the \textit{equal-share fairness property} to general utility functions and substantially improve them for the linear case.
+We further use these bounds for enhancing the convergence rate of our solution methods.

-In Section \ref{sec.SM}, we present two solution schemes for solving these convex programs.
-Our methods, namely cutting-plane method \cite{kelley1960cutting,Vishnoi.book} and Frank-Wolfe method \cite{frank1956algorithm, jaggi2013revisiting}, rely on linear approximations of the convex programs.
+In Section \ref{sec.SM}, we present two solution schemes based on Frank-Wolfe method \citep{frank1956algorithm, jaggi2013revisiting} and central cutting-plane method \citep{elzinga1975central}.
+Both methods rely on linear approximations of the convex programs; the former is solver-free and purely combinatorial, whereas the latter uses an LP solver.
 We present enhancement techniques as well as an overview of the way structural properties of these problems can be exploited.

-To demonstrate the effectiveness of these methods in handling large-scale instances of the problems, we performed extensive computational experiments in Section \ref{sec.Exp} and tested the algorithms on instances of up to 2000 agents/goods and 10 segments for the piecewise linear utility functions.
-In particular, the Frank-Wolfe algorithm is well-suited for matching market models with linear utilities, and is capable of producing sparse optimal solutions.
-The cutting-plane algorithm is able to produce optimal or near-optimal solutions for the more challenging problems of one-sided market models with non-linear utility functions.